 The Township's capital assets with useful lives of more than one year are stated at historical cost and comprehensively reported in the government-wide financial statements.
 Proprietary capital assets are also reported in their respective financial statements.
 The Township reports infrastructure assets in the governmental activities based on their historical cost.
 The reported value excludes normal maintenance and repairs which are essentially amounts spent in relation to capital assets that do not increase the capacity or efficiency of the item or extend its useful life beyond the original estimate.
-Donated capital assets are recorded at the estimated aquisition value at the date of its donation.
+Donated capital assets are recorded at the estimated acquisition value at the date of its donation.
+Right-to-use assets are reported when a qualifying lease or subscription liability is incurred.